ZhouyangJia/CallDependence/README.md

 ##### Compile
 - Download the source code.
-- Make new fold *CallDependence* in LLVM lib transform directory, e.g., llvm-3.8/lib/Transforms/CallDependence.
+- Create new folder *CallDependence* in LLVM lib transform directory, e.g., llvm-3.8/lib/Transforms/CallDependence.
-- Extract source code to above new fold.
+- Extract source code to above new folder.
 - Add *add_subdirectory(CallDependence)* in CMakeList.txt in LLVM lib transform directory.
 - Compile LLVM, and you will get LLVMCallDependence.dylib (or .so) in lib path.